-This policy applies to all employees includes: Senior Managers, Board members, employees and any individuals or groups undertaking activity for or on behalf of the Authority.
+This policy applies to all employees including: Senior Managers, Board members, employees, contractors, and any other individuals or groups undertaking activity for or on behalf of the Authority.

-This policy complies with the DELWP model policy for agencies and boards - Gifts, Benefits and Hospitality.
+This policy complies with the DEECA model policy for agencies and boards - Gifts, Benefits and Hospitality.